icetornado/CleaningDataCourseProject/README.md

 # Getting and Cleaning Data
 ## CourseProject

-<p><strong>Objective:</strong>  Combining, extracting and producing a clean, tidy data set from data collected from the accelerometers from the Samsung Galaxy S smartphone.</p>
+<p><strong>Objective:</strong>  Combining, extracting and producing a clean, tidy data set from data collected from the accelerometer and the gyroscope of the Samsung Galaxy S smartphone.</p>

 <p><strong>Approach:</strong></p>
 <ul>